 - Running cars up and down the student’s back as a regulation tool, making calming “vroom vroom” sounds and making a surprised face or smiling in anticipation when stopping and then starting again when the child changes position, expression, or communicates verbally or non-verbally.

-Working on purposeful emotional interactions (FEDC 3)
+Working on intentionality and two-way communication (FEDC 3)

 - During enjoyable swinging in the sensory gym, waiting on the child’s response as they swing towards you, asking if they want to go slow or fast, low or high.